Metabelian SL(n,C) representations of knot groups II: fixed points: Introduction

+We begin by introducing some terminology.
 Given a topological space $M$, let $R_n(M)$ be the space of $\SL(n,\CC)$ representations of $\pi_1(M)$ and $X_n(M)$ the associated character variety.
-We use $\xi_\al$ to denote the character of the representation $\al \co \pi_1(M) \to \SL(n,\CC)$, and we recall the elementary but important fact that two irreducible representations determine the same character if and only if they are conjugate (see \cite[Corollary 1.33]{LM85}).
+We use $\xi_\al$ to denote the character of the representation $\al \co \pi_1(M) \to \SL(n,\CC)$.
+We will often make use of the important fact that two irreducible representations determine the same character if and only if they are conjugate (see \cite[Corollary 1.33]{LM85}).

 Now suppose $K$ is a knot.
 There is an action of the group $\ZZ/n$ on the representation variety $R_n(N_K)$ given by twisting by the $n$--th roots of unity $\om^k= e^{2 \pi ik/n} \in U(1)$.
 (This is a special case of the more general twisting operation described in \cite[Ch.
 5]{LM85}.)
 More precisely, we write $\ZZ/n = \langle \si \mid \si^n=1\rangle$ and set $(\si \cdot \al)(g) = \om^{\ep(g)} \al(g)$ for each $g \in \pi_1(N_K)$, where $\ep \co \pi_1(N_K) \to H_1(N_K) = \ZZ$ is determined by the given orientation of the knot.